Applications are not being accepted currently.

 Beginning in Fall 2016, each scholarship recipient will receive the following benefits for up to two years.
 Some students may receive a third year of funding to extend their studies from the BS to the MS program.

 - Tuition and fees (does not include items such as meal plans, housing, or parking).

 - Annual Book allowance of $2,000 per academic year.

 - A health insurance reimbursement allowance up to $3,000 per year.

 - A professional development allowance of $4,000 per year for SFS job fair, travel, professional certification etc. (See Student Travel Procedures for detailed information on reimbursement.)

 For information on how benefits are disbursed, see SFS Benefit Disbursement.

 Scholarship recipients must meet the following requirements:

-- Maintain full-time enrollment with good academic standing in his/her major (CSc or CpE) focusing on Cybersecurity with a minimum GPA of 3.0 and 3.2 out of 4.0 for undergraduate and graduate students, respectively.
-Failure to maintain the required GPA can place the participant under probation or lead to termination of the scholarship.
+- Maintain full-time enrollment with good academic standing in his/her major (CSc or CpE) focusing on Information Assurance with a minimum GPA of 3.0 and 3.2 out of 4.0 for undergraduate and graduate students, respectively.
+Undergraduate students are expected to earn a passing grade in every course and complete every major and required CSC course with a grade of B- or higher.
+Graduate students must complete every course with a grade B or higher.
+Failure to maintain these requirements may lead to termination of the scholarship.